RadMageIRL/DQIV_PSX_TOOLS/README.md

 A third-party project has characterised the contribution here as the discovery of the Font 1 atlas.

+The copying is not the problem.
+I published this under MIT so that people could copy it.
+The problem is that the one thing MIT asks for in exchange is the one thing that kept not happening, and each time I asked, the description got smaller rather than more accurate.
+First it was insights and tooling adapted from this project.
+Then it was a discovery of the Font 1 atlas.
+Then my name was removed from that project's README entirely.
-That undersells it by a wide margin.
-28 of the 38 files in this repository were redistributed in that project's archives, 27 of them byte-identical, with my module docstrings intact. `dq4/__init__.py` in that tree still opens with the line it opens with here.

-Font 1 is one measurement out of many, and the atlas reader is one of twenty-one modules.
-What was taken is the codec, the tree builder, both LZS directions, all three referrer systems, the split-immediate scanner, the sector table parser, both font table reconstructions, the glyph atlas reader, the R3000A disassembler and assembler, the archive scanner, the corpus generator, the dictionary expander, the EDC/ECC recalculator, the ISO reader, the disc writer and the sector table preflight.
+What is in that project's archives is 28 of the 38 files published here, 27 of them byte-identical, with my module docstrings intact. `dq4/__init__.py` in that tree still opens with the line it opens with here, describing every module as a port of a result that was measured and gated in phases 0 through 3c.
+That is the codec, the tree builder, both directions of the LZSS compression, all three referrer systems, the split-immediate scanner, the sector table parser, both font table reconstructions, the glyph atlas reader, the R3000A disassembler and assembler, the archive scanner, the corpus generator, the dictionary expander, the EDC/ECC recalculator, the ISO reader, the disc writer and the sector table preflight.

+The part that sits worst is being described as a contributor to that project.
+I did not contribute to it.
+I built a toolchain, published it, and it turned up in someone else's archives with the work it performs credited to their team and to an AI model.

-I asked three times that the description be corrected and the license included.
+I asked three times that the description be corrected and the licence included.
-The license was eventually added to two archives.
-The description was not corrected.
-In response to my ask they removed mentioning my name in their readme.
+The licence was eventually added to two archives.
+The description was not corrected, the issue was closed as completed with items outstanding, and my ability to reopen it was disabled.
-I feel my ask was a very low bar considering the work I made public for free.

 This is recorded here for the same reason the gate numbers are in `FORMAT.md`: so that what is claimed can be checked rather than argued about.
 The files, the docstrings and the request history are all public.

+My ask was a low bar for work I made public for free.